teepoy/label-studio-brush-rle-rs/README.md

 ```

 The functions fall back to the original Python implementation when the extension is unavailable, so you can safely import them in environments without a local build.

-## Contributing

-- Run the test suite: `uv run pytest`
-- Rebuild the extension in editable mode: `uv run maturin develop`

-Issues and pull requests are welcome, especially for platform support feedback and performance tweaks.